Timezones and Unix Timestamps: Practical Rules for Developers

 1. The Unix Timestamp: Time as a Single Integer

-At its core, the Unix timestamp is beautifully minimal: the number of seconds elapsed since 00:00:00 UTC on January 1, 1970 — the Unix epoch.
-Not counting leap seconds (more on that later).
+The Unix timestamp is the number of seconds elapsed since 00:00:00 UTC on January 1, 1970, the Unix epoch.
+It does not count leap seconds.

-This single 32-bit (or now 64-bit) integer has remarkable properties:
+This 32-bit or 64-bit integer has useful properties:

 - Monotonic and sortable: A larger timestamp always means a later moment.
 Sorting events chronologically requires comparing integers, not parsing date strings.